May-Mariam/altschool/README.md

-# git GitHub Repositories Portfolio Web App
+# gGitHub Repositories Portfolio Web App

 This project is a web application built using React and the GitHub API to fetch and display a user's GitHub repositories portfolio.
 The app includes features such as pagination, search and filter functionality, error boundary, and a 404 page.
 Additionally, it implements good layout, UI, and designs, as well as accessibility techniques.